Nathan Gardels

-Nathan Gardels (born December 22, 1952) is the editor-in-chief of Noema Magazine.
+Nathan Gardels (born December 22, 1952) is an American journalist and editor-in-chief of Noema Magazine.
 He is also the co-founder of and a senior adviser to the Berggruen Institute.
 He previously served as editor-in-chief of The WorldPost, a partnership with The Washington Post, as well as editor-in-chief of Global Viewpoint Network and Nobel Laureates Plus, both services of the Los Angeles Times Syndicate/Tribune Media).
 From 1985 to 2014 he also was editor of New Perspectives Quarterly, the journal of social and political thought published by Blackwell/Oxford.